Takakiriy/typrm/README.md

     export TYPRM_FOLDER="${HOME}/Documents/typrm"
     typrm ls

+Case of specifing to the `--folder` option in bash or zsh:

+    typrm --folder "${HOME}/Documents/typrm"  ls

 Case of setting environment variables in PowerShell:

     ${env:TYPRM_FOLDER} = "${env:USERPROFILE}\Documents\typrm"
     typrm ls

-Case of specifing to the `--folder` option:
+Case of specifing to the `--folder` option in PowerShell:

     typrm --folder "${env:USERPROFILE}\Documents\typrm"  ls

-Snippets for keywords hit by the `#glossary:` tag are also displayed.
 However, snippets are only displayed for the keywords that have the highest priority.